vedansh-5/vedanshStudios/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature or Enhancement Request
+name: Feature Request
-about: Suggest a new feature or improvement to existing functionality
+about: Suggest a new feature for AgentLabUI
-title: '[Enhancement]: <short description>'
+title: '[FEATURE] '
-labels: ['enhancement']
+labels: 'feature'
 assignees: ''
 ---

-##  Enhancement Summary
+**Problem Statement**
+A clear and concise description of what problem this feature would solve.

+**Proposed Solution**
+A clear and concise description of what you want to happen.

+**Alternative Solutions**
-A clear and concise description of the enhancement or feature you'd like to see.
+A clear and concise description of any alternative solutions or features you've considered.

-###  Motivation
-Why is this feature needed?
-What problem does it solve or what value does it add?

-###  Proposed Solution
-Describe your idea or how you would like it to work.

-###  Alternatives Considered
-Have you thought of any other ways to solve the problem?

-###  Screenshots / Mockups
-If applicable, add visuals or examples of how this could look/work.

-###  Additional Context
-Any other relevant information or use cases.

----

-##  Contribution Checklist
-- [ ] I have checked existing enhancement requests
+**User Story**
+As a [type of user], I want [an action] so that [benefit/value].

+**Acceptance Criteria**
-- [ ] I have clearly described the proposed change
+- [ ] Criterion 1
-- [ ] I have explained the motivation and context
+- [ ] Criterion 2
-- [ ] I am willing to help implement this feature (optional)
+- [ ] Criterion 3

+**Additional Context**
+Add any other context, mockups, or screenshots about the feature request here.